rebeccaly/virgil/wiki/glossary.md

 The system program interface used with a cryptographic service provider (CSP).

 ## Decryption
-The process of converting ciphertext to plaintext.
-Decryption is the opposite of encryption.
+The process of taking encrypted information or ciphertext and converting it back into plaintext or an unencrypted form.
+This can only be done with the appropriate decryption algorithm and the associated private key, whose pair is the public key that encrypted the data in the first place.

 ## Diffie-Hellman algorithm
 (DH) A public key algorithm used for secure key exchange.
 Diffie-Hellman cannot be used for data encryption.
 This algorithm is specified as the key exchange algorithm.